develprr/metamatic-framework/README.md

 ## Source Code

 The Metamatic is available as [installable package at Npmjs.com](https://www.npmjs.com/package/metamatic).
 You can also explore the [Metamatic source code at GitHub](https://github.com/develprr/metamatic-framework).
-Ora visit the official
-Metamatic home page at [www.metamatic.net](http://www.metamatic.net).
+Or visit the official Metamatic home page at [www.metamatic.net](http://www.metamatic.net).

 ## Install Metamatic